Venom9718/OxyBoat-Documentation/FAQ.md

 <h2>How can I see the queue or queued songs?</h2>
 <p>
   You can see the queue by just using <u>queue</u> command in either message or slash command.
-One page only contain 10 songs.
+One page only contains 8 or 10 songs.
 The now playing song will showed above and its not counted as a song in the queue!
 The queued songs contains its id, name/url , duration and the requester.
 You see a example given down below.
 <br>
   <img src = "https://cdn.discordapp.com/attachments/892270315630133268/899181538829303908/unknown.png"></img>
 </p>